jakeberg/resume/tech_lead_assessment.md

 **SRE Responsibilities & IMS**
 - Utilized **event-driven architecture** for state changes in IMS, improving maintainability and system responsiveness.
 Used SQS and SNS to trigger different Lambdas to update system data.
 Created "resource scanners" and "resource loaders" to distribute work accross the system.
 - Used **State Machine Pattern** for managing the compliance of resources that were created on Heroku.
 This was done by managing timestamped updates when certain notifactions were sent out to potential owners of Heroku resources.
 Warnings and notifications were triggered by cron jobs and then monitored to track which notifications were sent to certain application teams.
-This allowed up to confidently spin down unused resources.
+This allowed the pruduct owner to confidently delegate the spin down unused resources.

 ### DevOps Tooling
 **Maestro - Study Orchestration**